 Mandatory Requirements

 This RFP solicits proposals for a PIM and PSM Profile expressed in some combination of UML and SysML representations supporting the software and system levels for SDRs.
-Section 6.5 describes the mandatory requirements this profile.
+Section 6.5 describes the mandatory requirements for this profile.

 General